junxit/us-congress-bills-114/metadata.md

 - 2015-10-22 — Introduced in House
 - 2015-10-22 — Introduced in House
 - 2015-10-22 — Referred to the House Committee on Financial Services.
+- 2015-12-02 — Hearings Held by the Subcommittee on Capital Markets and Government Sponsored Enterprises Prior to Referral.
+- 2016-03-02 — Committee Consideration and Mark-up Session Held.
+- 2016-03-02 — Ordered to be Reported by the Yeas and Nays: 32 - 25.
+- 2016-07-21 — Placed on the Union Calendar, Calendar No. 539.
+- 2016-07-21 — Reported by the Committee on Financial Services.
+H. Rept.
+114-697.
+- 2016-07-21 — Reported by the Committee on Financial Services.
+H. Rept.
+114-697.